Mike Dunleavy (politician): State legislative career

 Dunleavy defeated incumbent state senator Linda Menard (redistricted from District G) in the District D August 28, 2012, Republican primary with 2,802 votes (57.42%).
 He was unopposed in the November 6 general election and won with 11,724 votes (94.24%) against write-in candidates.

-Dunleavy represented District D from 2013 to 2014, before redistricting placed him in District E, where he continued to serve until his resignation in late 2018 to run for governor.
+Dunleavy represented District D from 2013 to 2014, before redistricting placed him in District E, where he continued to serve until resigning in January 2018 to run for governor.

 Dunleavy held various committee positions during his first term.
 He served as chair of the Senate Labor & Commerce Committee, co-chair of the Trans-Alaska Pipeline System (TAPS) Throughput Special Committee, vice-chair of the Senate Education Committee, the Senate Finance Committee, and a member of the Legislative Council.

 Dunleavy also chaired the Senate Environmental Conservation Finance Subcommittee and the Fish & Game Finance Subcommittee, and served on Legislative Budget & Audit and World Trade committees in his first term.

 As co‑chair of the Trans‑Alaska Pipeline System (TAPS) Throughput Special Committee, Dunleavy oversaw hearings on oil and gas bills such as SB 21 (a ConocoPhillips-supported oil tax credit bill).

 In 2014, Dunleavy ran unopposed in the Republican primary election on August 19.
 He defeated Democratic nominee Warren Keogh in the November general election with 64.65% of the vote.

-During his second term, Dunleavy was chair of the Senate Education Committee and a member of the Senate Finance Committee and the Senate Special Committee on Federal Overreach.
+During his second term, Dunleavy chaired the Education Committee and was a member of the Finance Committee and the Special Committee on Federal Overreach.

 Dunleavy introduced multiple bills and resolutions to expand and enhance public charter schools, correspondence study programs, tax credits for educational contributions, and a constitutional amendment for the use of public education.
 He was successful with legislation in his second term, establishing Alaska's parental bill of rights.

-In 2013, Dunleavy sponsored legislation to create Alaska's correspondence school allotment program (SB100).
+In 2013, Dunleavy sponsored legislation to create Alaska's correspondence school allotment program, SB100.
 This program allowed parents of students enrolled in correspondence (homeschool) programs to use state education funds, called "allotments", for educational materials and services from public, private, or religious organizations.
 The legislation was passed in 2014 via an omnibus education package, HB278.
 Dunleavy's initiative aimed to increase educational flexibility for families, enabling them to tailor their children's education to better meet individual needs.